-* Unspent HAP fnding should not include amounts recognized as Special Purpose Vouchers reserves.
+* Unspent HAP funding should not include amounts recognized as Special Purpose Vouchers reserves.

 ** HUD’s approval of the MTW Plan does not extend to a PHA’s planned usage of unspent funds amount entered as an agency’s operating reserve.
 Such recording is to ensure agencies are actively monitoring unspent funding levels and usage(s) to ensure successful outcomes as per the short- and long-term goals detailed in the Plan.

 For HCV funding, the biannual cash management reconciliation for HUD-held reserves includes both HCV and SPV reserves.
 MTW PHA(s)’ accounting records should include sufficient detail to report on the amount that are HCV versus SPV reserves.
 Where possible, please identify the planned use, the estimated amount, to which funding source the planned use(s) is attributable, as well as the projected timeline or timeline update.